JauntyJJS/jaunty-blogdown/content/blog/2022-01-22-Clean-Lipid-Names-1/index.md

 ![LPC_17_1\_c](LPC_17_1_c.jpg)

 The identity of such isomers is still an ongoing research process for most lipids.
-Thankfully for the case of LPC 17:1 in human plasma.
-The identity can be found in these links.
+Thankfully for the case of LPC 17:1 in human plasma, the identity can be found in these links.

 -   [LPC 17:1 (a)](https://metabolomics.baker.edu.au/method/mrm/LPC171sn2a)